DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 So then Rinne, who knows about him, should be from the same world as him.
 There is proof that his memory of history is not wrong.

-"Kay?"
+"Kai?"

 "...I'm glad..."

 He moved his hands from Rinne and looked at ceiling.
-Kay was relieved, his memories are not wrong.
+Kai was relieved, his memories are not wrong.
 There is a person who knows about the same history as he, himself.
 Finally he was able to meet her.
 In this absurd situation where humans lost war and demons occupied their cities.